 “This has been the most effective professional development that I have been involved in during 25 years in education”.

-- Flights ex Christchurch, Wellington and Auckland (travel plans will be made once the registration numbers confirmed)
+- Flights ex Christchurch, Wellington and Auckland (the travel agent will be in contact once the registration numbers confirmed)

-- Insurance (extra may be charged for cover of pre-existing conditions)
+- Insurance (extra may be charged to cover pre-existing conditions)